nkinnan/esphome-pace-bms/README.md

 # What Is Pace MODBUS Protocol

 Some BMS firmwares also support reading data via MODBUS protocol over the RS485 port.
 I haven't looked into this yet.
 It seems like it may co-exist with Paceic version 25.
 Documentation can be found [here](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation/modbus).
 I may add support for this later, but since documentation is available, ESPHome already has native support for MODBUS, and syssi has already created an [ESPHome configuration for it](https://github.com/syssi/esphome-pace-bms), it's low priority.

+Using modbus for your pack means you will not be able to set any configuration values though, which is a major benefit / advantage of this esphome component.
+Modbus will also not be able to read multiple chained together packs.

 # Supported BMS Sensors (read only) All Protocol Versions